-23. In the current year, Oriole Corporation donated a painting worth \$30,000 to the Texas Art Museum, a qualified public charity.
+- 23. In the current year, Oriole Corporation donated a painting worth \$30,000 to the Texas Art Museum, a qualified public charity.
 The museum included the painting in its permanent collection.
 Oriole Corporation purchased the painting 5 years ago for \$10,000.
 Oriole's charitable contribution deduction is \$30,000 (ignoring the taxable income limitation).

+- a.
+True

-True False
+- b.
+False